wrborrelli/seq_model_SuppInfo/README.md

-Reactions with ΔSA > 0 | Reactions that saw an increase in synthetic accessibility going from reactants to products Reactions with ΔCm > 0 | Reactions that saw an increase in molecular complexity going from reactants to products Low confidence reactions | Reactions with a confidence below 0.1 Reaction Mapping Results | Results of RXNMapper mappings
+Reactions with ΔSA > 0 | Reactions that saw an increase in synthetic accessibility going from reactants to products Reactions with ΔCm > 0 | Reactions that saw an increase in molecular complexity going from reactants to products Low confidence reactions | Reactions with a confidence below 0.1 High confidence reactions | Reactions with a confidence above 0.90 Reaction Mapping Results | Results of RXNMapper mappings

 ## References